Beyond Influence: The Powerful Opportunities within Digital Influence

 Together with L'Oréal Switzerland, Kingfluencers organized a pre-event for some of the influencers that were invited to the Swiss Influencer Award Show.
 Professional L'Oréal make-up artists and hairstylists pampered 20 influencers, including Alessandra Spataro.
 The fun experience also featured beautiful floral decorations from Blumenpost, some tasty bites from Eat Unique, and delicious rosé wine from Piu Vino.

-L'Oréal Pre-Event - Get Ready for Swiss Influencer Award Show Power of Influencer Marketing at Events
+L'Oréal Pre-Event - Get Ready for Swiss Influencer Award Show

 2. Ask influencers to invite their community to try your product at the event